baptistepepin/trading-system/README.md

     LOGDIR = logs
 ```

+This project is a trading system developed for the course "Computing for Finance" at the University of Chicago.
+The architecture of the system is strongly inspired by what was presented by Adam Duke.

 ## 1. Introduction

 The trading system we've developed is an algorithmic solution designed to automate trading activities in financial markets.
 This system employs a combination of real-time data analysis, technical indicators, and a decision-making framework to execute trades.
 The primary goal is to capitalize on market movements by making informed, data-driven decisions, thus enhancing the potential for profitability.

-At the heart of this system is the `Strategy` folder, containing for exampl `SMAStrategy` a strategy class that implements a Simple Moving Average (SMA) based trading approach.
+At the heart of this system is the `Strategy` folder, containing for example `SMAStrategy` a strategy class that implements a Simple Moving Average (SMA) based trading approach.
 The strategy revolves around two key moving averages: a short-term and a long-term moving average.
 By analyzing the interaction between these two averages, the system generates buy or sell signals.
 The algorithm captures trends and reversals in market prices, enabling it to act on potential trading opportunities.
+We also implemented an `RSIStrategy` based on the RSI indicator.
+If follows the same template so in this document, we will focus on the SMA strategy to show the different parts of our algorithm.

 The strategies continuously process incoming market data (`Bar` objects), updating the parameters and evaluating the current market conditions.